Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 3. Use a Professional Photographer

-Humans are visual creatures, and the better your product photography, the more likely it is you’ll convince them to make a purchase.
+Humans are visual creatures, and the better your product photography, the more likely you’ll convince them to make a purchase.
 That’s why it’s a good idea to hire a professional photographer to create high-quality photos to drive more sales for your products.

 4. Optimize Product Pricing